FREQUENTLY ASKED QUESTIONS – URSP, URFP, MMUF, and RESEARCH REVEALED APPLICANTS

 Q: What percentage of applicants get accepted into the URC scholarship programs?

 A: This can vary from year to year and from program to program, and it depends on a number of factors, including the amount of funds available for scholarships each year and the number of applicants.
 All programs are competitive, and students should plan ahead to ensure they have time to discuss their plans with a faculty mentor and complete all parts of the application.
-We recommend that students attend program information sessions (scheduled in the weeks leading up to the application due date) and schedule one-on-one advising appointments in advance to discuss their application with our Graduate Student Mentors, or schedule appointments with advisers at the Undergraduate Writing Center or UCLA Library Inquiry Labs.
+We recommend that students attend program information sessions (scheduled in the weeks leading up to the application due date) and schedule one-on-one advising appointments in advance to discuss their application with our Graduate Research Mentors, or schedule appointments with advisers at the Undergraduate Writing Center or UCLA Library Inquiry Labs.

 Q: How do I construct a project proposal and timeline?
 Can I see some examples?

 A: The UCLA WI+RE group offers a great online workshop to help you construct your research or creative arts plan: https://uclalibrary.github.io/research-tips/workshops/.
 This workshop is also offered every quarter as an in-person workshop as a part of the Cornerstone Research Workshop Series.
 Students can also attend the URC’s Research and Creative Proposal workshops each quarter for help with writing a proposal, or schedule an advising appointment to view samples of successful project proposals.
-While those proposals will include timelines, students should note that every project is different and students should discuss their plans with a faculty mentor or one of the URC’s Graduate Student Mentors.
+While those proposals will include timelines, students should note that every project is different and students should discuss their plans with a faculty mentor or one of the URC’s Graduate Research Mentors.

 Q: I’m a transfer student and have only known my prospective faculty mentor for a few weeks.
 Can I still apply?